 If you are going through a divorce or thinking of dissolving your marriage, it is important for you to know about the tax consequences you may face.
 Even filing a simple tax return can be quite problematic if you are in the midst of a divorce — and taxes are not something you want to lose in the constant shuffle of legal paperwork.
 If your taxes are a complex nature, then you will greatly benefit from having an experienced lawyer by your side who knows how to handles the interrelated issues of divorce and tax optimization.

-At the Law Office of Fedor Kozlov, P.C., our attorneys have thorough understanding of the tax implications associated with a divorce.
-With our exhaustive experience and in-depth knowledge of Illinois tax laws and their federal counterparts.
+At the Law Office of Fedor Kozlov, P.C., our attorneys have a thorough understanding of the tax implications associated with a divorce.
+We have exhaustive experience and in-depth knowledge of Illinois tax laws and their federal counterparts.

 Common Tax Issues in a Divorce

 If your divorce has been finalized at the end of the year, you will have to file as either the head of the household or single.
 If the court has not yet approved your divorce decree by that time, you have the option to file as married or married filing separately.

 Talk to an Experienced Divorce Tax Implication Attorney Today

-Whether you want to know about the tax consequences of property division or your rights for a dependency exemption, our reliable attorneys can provide skilled counsel to help you make informed decisions.
-Contact the Law Office of Fedor Kozlov, P.C. today at (847) 241-1299 to schedule a consultation with one of our experienced attorneys and discuss your case.
+Whether you want to know about the tax implications of property division or your rights for a dependency exemption (a law that changed recently), our reliable attorneys can provide skilled counsel to help you make informed decisions.
+Contact the Law Office of Fedor Kozlov, P.C., today at (847) 241-1299 to schedule a consultation with one of our experienced attorneys and discuss your case.